jjvanzon/Circular-Language-Spec/4. Archive/Interesting Old Introduction To J Data.md

 With J Data Structure you can describe a *relational structure* (which is not the same as in relational databases).
 This structure defines the *purpose* of the data, rather than how it’s *stored*.
 You can also call it the the data logic or logical data, distinguishing it from physical data: how it’s stored.
 I also call it the object structure or relational object structure.
 Each element in the object structure may be a list or tree.
 Object structure also defines relations between these elements.

 All applications can mostly be deduced to a relational object structure.
-Therefore, most of the application logic can be delegeted to J Data.
+Therefore, most of the application logic can be delegated to J Data.

 J Data Generator produces a software module with an object structure that matches the data logic.
 From the data logic J Data Generator can read what qualities an element needs.
 Because each basic data structure in J Lists and Trees returns its qualities, a match is easily made.
 Needed qualities can also partly be derived from the actual data put into the J Data Structure.